austinyu/ujson5/docs/start_encoding.md

     # present will be commented
     LIT101: int

 my_courses = Courses(CS101=1, ART101=2, HIS101=3)
 serialized = ujson5.dumps(my_courses, typed_dict_cls=Courses, indent=4)
-assert serialized == '''{
+print(serialized)
+# {
-    // you can also add comments in the TypedDict "CS101": 1,
+#     // you can also add comments in the TypedDict
-    // Multi-line comments are also supported
+#     "CS101": 1,  // Multi-line comments are also supported
-    // In this case, the comments in JSON5 will also be multi-line "ART101": 2,
+#     // In this case, the comments in JSON5 will also be multi-line
-    // You can also add comments to the TypedDict attributes "HIS101": 3,  // a comment can also be in-line }'''
+#     "ART101": 2,  // You can also add comments to the TypedDict attributes
+#     "HIS101": 3,  // a comment can also be in-line
+# }

 ```

 As mentioned in the [official JSON5 website](https://json5.org/):